FAForever/fa/changelog/snippets/balance.6347.md

-- (#6347) Add DifferentialUpgradeCostCalculation to UEF and Seraphime Tech 3 Shield
+- (#6347) Enable `DifferentialUpgradeCostCalculation` for UEF and Seraphim Tech 3 Shields.

-By adding this is it will make it so when upgrading from T2 -> T3 it wont cost the full t3 shield price only the extra that is need.
-All the Cybran Shield already have this in place.
+This makes upgrading from T2 to T3 shields get discounted by the cost of the T2 shield.
+All Cybran Shields already have this in place.